molpopgen/libsequence/REVISION_HISTORY.md

 * Support for 4-bit encoding of sequence data and variation data
 * Sequence::Ptable, introduced in 1.8.3, was a disaster, as it inherited publicly from std::vector, and was therefore a really poor design decision.
 The code base has been reverted to a design centered around Sequence::polySiteVector + conversion functions.
 * Constructor inheritance for Sequence::Seq enabled.
+* Sequence/util/vectorizer.hpp added, in order to facilitate safe inheritance from std::vector

 ## libsequence 1.8.3 (Dec.
 5, 2014)